srg-ics-uplb/systems-track-primer/README.md

 ## Tools

 ### Linux
 A good understanding of the Linux kernel and its ecosystem is essential in Systems.
+You can install Linux (any distribution) on your main machine or on a VM.
+Mastery of the command line interface and shell are also important.

 * The Linux Kernel Archives (https://kernel.org)

+### Wireshark
+Tool for analyzing network packets.